 We are so honored to have you as part of our academic community and for you to start your journey as a graduate student scholar.
-Know you are valued and important to the mission of the California State University system and life at Cal Poly Humboldt.
+Know you are valued and important to the mission of the California State University system and life here at HSU.
 Together you create a cohort or community of learners.
 Soon you will find yourself in individual programs, research groups, and labs but PLEASE KNOW that Graduate Studies is hoping you will also sustain the connection with your peers as first year graduate students and form meaningful connections with other graduate students across campus.

 You will meet with your faculty advisor to put together your graduate curriculum and culminating project or exam.
 The Graduate Studies Office is here to help you navigate this process as well as forms, requirements, and build community.
-In addition to your graduate advisor, the Graduate Coordinator in your area, Terri Fisher, Cameron Allison-Govier, myself and our student staff will be your best resources.
+Terri Fisher and our student staff will be your best resources.
 I have the utmost confidence in them to support you and your success.
 Success to us means that you will navigate your program to successful completion of a graduate degree, apply this educational experience to a fulfilling career, make and achieve additional educational goals, and become part of the California community and lifeforce.

-Sincerely, Dr. Carmen Bustos-WorksAssociate Vice President of Academic Programs
+Sincerely, Dr. Carmen Bustos-Works Interim Associate Vice President of Academic Programs